captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 UCLA doesn’t shut down the whole school, Ma.
 ---
 ## DEV:
-But you’re allowed to take the day off
+But you can take the day off
 ---
 for Jewish holidays, right?
 ---